Provider FAQs on Senate Bill 249

 Q: Will BCBSNM amend provider contracts under SB 249?

-A: BCBSNM reached out to providers whose participation contracts were thus far determined to date need a contract amendment related to SB 249.
-BCBSNM is not presently aware of additional such contracts.
+A: We reached out to providers whose participation contracts were determined to need a contract amendment related to SB 249.
+We aren't aware of additional contracts needing an amendment.

 If you have additional questions, please reach out to your assigned Provider Network Representative.